curl/everything-curl/libcurl-names.md

 which supports asynchronous name resolving without the use of threads.
 This scales better to huge number of parallel transfers but it isn't always 100% compatible with the native name resolver functionality.

+### DNS over HTTPS

+Independently of what resolver backend that libcurl is built to use, since 7.62.0 it also provides a way for the user to ask a specific DoH (DNS over HTTPS) server for the address of a name.
+This will avoid using the normal, native resolver method and server and instead asks a dedicated separate one.

+A DoH server is specified as a full URL with the `CURLOPT_DOH_URL` option like
+this:

+    curl_easy_setopt(easy, CURLOPT_DOH_URL, "https://example.com/doh");

+The URL passed to this option *must* be using https:// and it is generally recommended that you have HTTP/2 support enabled so that libcurl can perform multiple DoH requests multiplexed over the connection to the DoH server.

 ## Caching